 "You feed off of it," Martin said.
 "When you see somebody else making a play, you're like, ‘Man, it's probably my turn to make that play,' and everybody's competing to make that play, but they're all doing their job.
 So everybody's working well as a team."

 His next chance comes Sunday in Miami where a win would give the Patriots their fourth straight AFC East title.
-The Dolphins (5-6) also have made some big plays on special teams with Marcus Thigpen scoring on a 72-yard punt return and a 96-yard kickoff return this season.

 "It's not going to be an easy task going against them, and it's not going to be easy for them going against us," said Marlon Moore, Miami's second-leading tackler on special teams.
 "It's going to be a long day on both sides of the ball for special teams, and that's going to be a big difference in the game."